 Our practitioner faculty are passionate about teaching and design.
 They are current with best practices in the discipline and provide a conduit between you and the profession.
 The faculty instructs, mentors and leads by example.
 Design professionals from a wide variety of disciplines serve as guest reviewers as well as mentors.

 Small class sizes allow you to work directly with the faculty.
 Studios are limited to 10 students.
-Faculty members work with you, as an individual, assisting you in meeting your professional goals.
+Faculty members are able to work with you individually to assist you in meeting your professional goals.

-Commercial design is emphasized in the program, to ensure the broadest range of interior design skills and knowledge as you pursue your career.
+Commercial design is emphasized in the program.
+This ensures the broadest range of interior design skills and knowledge as you pursue your career.

 Practical Experience Emphasized

 The heart of the curriculum are 12 design studio courses taken sequentially.
-You will use interior design tools and technologies in a creative studio environment.
-The studio courses become progressively more complex and demanding, culminating in a self-directed fourth year when you will develop an individual interior design thesis project.
-This in-depth research project encompasses all design phases.
-You will obtain portfolio-building skills and hands-on experience through a professional internship.
+These studios apply design tools and technologies in a creative environment.
+Studio courses become progressively more complex and demanding, culminating in a self-directed fourth year individual interior design thesis project that includes research and encompasses all design phases.
+Required internship credits help you obtain portfolio-building skills and hands-on experience.

 Graduates have competence, knowledge and experience in: